Saint Mary's Gaels football: Conference championships

 St. Mary's won four consecutive conference championships in a row in their only time associated in an athletic conference.
 The Gaels have been an independent all other years of existence.

 Bowl games

 Head coaches

-Slip Madigan and James Phelan are the only coaches that have lead the 'Galloping Gaels' to bowl games.
+Slip Madigan and James Phelan are the only coaches that have led the 'Galloping Gaels' to bowl games.

 Rivalries

 Oregon

-Oregon and Saint Mary's College competed in an annual Thanksgiving Day classic between 1929–1935, played at Kezar Stadium in San Francisco's Golden Gate Park.
+Oregon and Saint Mary's College competed in an annual Thanksgiving Day classic between 1929 and 1935, played at Kezar Stadium in San Francisco's Golden Gate Park.
 The victors were awarded The Governors' Perpetual Trophy jointly by the governors of the states of California and Oregon.
 The Gaels hold a 7–3 lead in the series and final possession of the trophy.
 The rivalry is unlikely to be contested again, as Saint Mary's discontinued football in 1951 due to the national emergency resulting from the Korean War, and reinstated its program in 1970, only to discontinue it again after the 2003 football season.